Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

-One of the most efficient nonparametric methods to estimate unbiased survival function \(S(t)\) is to find its nonparametric maximum likelihood estimator. \textcite{vardi1989multiplicative} showed that the NPMLE can be obtained by maximizing the full-likelihood \eqref{eq:likelihood_lb} with respect to the distribution of the observed failure times \(F_T(t)\):
+\textcite{vardi1989multiplicative} showed that the nonparametric maximum likelihood estimator (NPMLE) of the unbiased survival function $S(t)$ can be obtained by maximizing the full likelihood~\eqref{eq:full_lik} with respect to the distribution of the observed failure times $F_T(t)$:

-followed by a transformation to the unbiased survival function using \eqref{eq:marginal_T}.
+followed by a transformation to an unbiased survival function using \eqref{eq:fT}.
 Specifically, let $0 < t_1 < ... < t_h$ denote the distinct ordered observed times in $\{Z_{i}\}_{i=1}^n$.
 Define \(q_j := d F_T(t_j)\), subject to \(\sum_{j=1}^h q_j=1\).
 The NPMLE for \(dF_T(t_j)\) can be computed via the expectation maximization (EM) algorithm with the following limiting equation:

 and \(S(t)\) can be estimated with the transformation